-Located near highland, the Hidden Falls Regional Park is located along the Mississippi River bluffs.
+Located near the Highland Park neighborhood of St. Paul, the Hidden Falls Regional Park is located along the Mississippi River bluffs.
 With about 6.7 miles of paved trails, the park provides a beautiful setting for a bike ride.
 Trails run along shady, wooded bottomlands next to the Mississippi River, past scenic picnic areas, and connects to the Mississippi River Boulevard parkway.
+If you’re looking for a bit of a longer ride, take this trail all the way to Shepard Road and spend some time biking along the Mississippi River Boulevard!

 Image courtesy of metro bike trails